-- Pinterest Marketing Partners (invite only)
+- Pinterest Marketing Partners (invitation only)

-In short, you shouldn’t use our developer API if your integration is intended to be authenticated by marketers, advertisers, businesses, or individuals with financial motivations for marketing purposes.
+In short, you shouldn’t use our developer API if your integration is intended to be authenticated by marketers, advertisers, businesses or individuals with financial motivations for marketing purposes.
 You also can’t use our APIs to save, print or edit photos.
-If you are planning to use our API for one of these purposes or are unsure if this is relevant to you, let us know before building out your integration.
+If you are planning to use our API for one of these purposes or are unsure whether this is relevant to you, let us know before building out your integration.

 When you're accessing information from our APIs: